-"When you hear people talking about data governance, it's hard to decipher whether they're really talking about data governance or if they're actually discussing data management or some ambiguous conglomeration
+When you hear some talk about Data Governance, it is hard to decipher whether they're really talking about Data Governance or if they're really talking about Data Management or some ambiguous conglomeration of the two.

 This quote is from Pete Stiglich on the Perficient Health IT blog.
 He provides the following definition based on the entry found in the DAMA Dictionary of Data Management: